RosettaCommons/documentation/development_documentation/Development-Documentation.md

 ##Developing for Rosetta

 - [[Rosetta overview]]
+- [[Using Git]] - Basic steps to working with git and committing code
 - [[Doxygen tips]] - How to work with Rosetta's in-code documentation.
 - [[Writing an app]] - How to write your own Rosetta-based application.